Tabby's Place: History

-Located in the small New Jersey town of Ringoes, Tabby's Place houses approximately 100 cats from public shelters where they have been scheduled to be killed as of 2010.
-As of late 2010, over 750 Tabby's Place cats had been adopted, approximately 150 had lived out the remainder of their lives at the sanctuary, and 100 awaited adoption by qualifying families.
-At the time, founder Jonathan Rosenberg served as unsalaried full-time executive director and Sharon Rosenberg as volunteer coordinator at Tabby's Place.
+Located in the small New Jersey town of Ringoes, Tabby's Place houses approximately 130 cats from local Animal control, the public, and public shelters where they have been scheduled to be killed as of 2010.
+Founder Jonathan Rosenberg continues to serve as an unsalaried full-time executive director, assisted by a growing staff of sanctuary associates, a vet team, and other managers.

 In 2011, Tabby's Place: A Cat Sanctuary was the host of a Trap-Neuter-Return Boot Camp with the Utah-based Best Friends Animal Society.
+Tabby's Place has previously offered several "kitty cabs" to low cost spay and neuter clinics, but currently relies on local organization Hunterdon TNR for most trap-neuter-return services.

 In 2014, funds raised by a tour of the cat Lil Bub were in part donated to Tabby's Place.

 In June 2015, Tabby's Place held a Kitten Shower open to visitors, with a reading and book-signing by author Gwen Cooper, known for writing Homer's Odyssey about a blind cat.
 Around 20 kittens were available for adoption at the event.
 At the time, there were over 100 cats at the sanctuary.

 In November 2016, the sanctuary or a time lowered the adoption cost of senior cats from all cats over ten years of age from $135 to $50.
 At the time, a third of Tabby's Place's 120 cats were over the age of ten.
+Tabby's Place occasionally offers adoption rate deals for holidays or special events.

 Individuals contributed 97% of Tabby's Place's income in 2016.